 While results from the primary science mission are just beginning to be released, the collection of gravity science by the lunar twins continues.
-GRAIL’s extended mission science phase began Aug.
-30 and will conclude Dec.
-17. As the end of mission nears, the spacecraft will operate at lower orbital altitudes above the moon.
+GRAIL’s extended mission science phase began on August 30 and will conclude on December 17.
+As the end of mission nears, the spacecraft will operate at lower orbital altitudes above the moon.

 NASA’s Jet Propulsion Laboratory in Pasadena, California, manages the mission for NASA’s Science Mission Directorate in Washington.
 GRAIL is part of the Discovery Program managed at NASA’s Marshall Space Flight Center in Huntsville, Alabama.
 Lockheed Martin Space Systems of Denver built the spacecraft.

 JPL is a division of the California Institute of Technology in Pasadena.